-Our NDA for KP201/APAP includes a Paragraph IV certification which, if accepted for filing by the FDA, will require us to provide notice of this certification to the holders of certain patents and NDAs.
+Our NDA for KP201/APAP includes a Paragraph IV certification and, therefore, we have provided notice of this certification to the holders of certain patents and NDAs upon the FDA's acceptance of our NDA for review.
 This notice may result in a delay in the approval of our NDA by the FDA and potential patent infringement lawsuit by the patent or NDA holder.

-The NDA for KP201/APAP that we submitted to the FDA in December 2015 included a Paragraph IV certification.
-A Paragraph IV certification is a certification to the FDA that any patents referenced in an NDA and that are listed for an approved drug in the FDA's Approved Drug Products with Therapeutic Equivalence Evaluations, also known as the Orange Book, publication are invalid, unenforceable or will not be infringed by the manufacture, use or sale of our prodrug.
+The NDA for KP201/APAP that was accepted for filing by the FDA in February 2016 included a Paragraph IV certification.
+A Paragraph IV certification is a certification to the FDA that any patents referenced in an NDA and that are listed for an approved drug in the Orange Book are invalid, unenforceable or will not be infringed by the manufacture, use or sale of our prodrug.
 This certification was required since the reference listed drug product, Vicoprofen, has two unexpired patents in the Orange Book.
-If the FDA accepts our 505(b)(2) NDA for KP201/APAP for filing, we will be required to notify the patent owner and NDA holder of our Paragraph IV certification and of the factual and legal bases therefore.
-Upon such notice, the patent owner or NDA holder may file a patent infringement suit on one or both of the patents included in the Paragraph IV certification.
+Because the FDA accepted our 505(b)(2) NDA for KP201/APAP for filing, we were required to notify the patent owner and NDA holder of our Paragraph IV certification and of the factual and legal bases therefore.
+We sent this notice on February 26, 2016.
+Upon receipt of such notice, the patent owner or NDA holder may file a patent infringement suit on one or both of the patents included in the Paragraph IV certification.
 If the patent owner or NDA holder does not bring suit within 45 days of receiving such notice, the FDA may issue final approval of our NDA once its approval requirements have been satisfied.
 If an infringement suit is brought by the patent owner or NDA holder within this 45-day period, the FDA may not approve our NDA until the earlier of the end of 30 months, the patents expiration or the patents involved are deemed invalid or not infringed, or such shorter or longer period as determined by a court.
 Approval of our 505(b)(2) NDA could therefore be delayed for a significant period of time if the owner of the Vicoprofen patent or NDA decides to initiate patent litigation.
 We will also be subject to a similar risk of a patent infringement action, and any related delay of FDA approval, if we file any future 505(b)(2) NDAs that contain a Paragraph IV certification.

-We are very early in our development efforts and have only two product candidates, KP201/APAP and KP201/IR (APAP-free), under clinical development.
+We are very early in our development efforts and have only two product candidates, KP201/APAP and KP201/IR (APAP-free), that have commenced clinical trials.
 All of our other product candidates are still in preclinical development.
 If we are unable to commercialize our product candidates, including KP201/APAP and KP201/IR (APAP-free), or experience significant delays in doing so, our business will be harmed.

-We are very early in our development efforts and have only two product candidates, KP201/APAP and KP201/IR (APAP-free), that are under clinical development.
+We are very early in our development efforts and have only two product candidates, KP201/APAP and KP201/IR (APAP-free), under clinical development.
 All of our other product candidates are still in preclinical development.
 We have not completed the development of any product candidates, we generate no revenue from the sale of any prodrugs and we may never be able to develop a marketable prodrug product.
 We have invested substantially all of our efforts and financial resources in the development of our LAT platform technology, the identification of potential product candidates and the development of our product candidates.
 Our ability to generate revenue from our product candidates, which we do not expect will occur for at least 15 months, if ever, will depend heavily on their successful development and eventual commercialization.
 The success of our product candidates will depend on several factors, including: